Applies to: Catalog API

 Adding to cart | The employee isn't prompted to select a variation. | The employee is prompted to select a variation. |

-In general, there are two good questions to consider when deciding whether something should be an item variation or an item modifier:
+In general, consider these two questions when deciding if something should be an item variation or an item modifier:

-- Does the entry represent something that would have a SKU and assigned price?
-If so, the element should probably be an item variation.
+- Does it represent something with a SKU and assigned price?
+If so, it should probably be an item variation.

-- Does the entry represent a customization that possibly adds an additional cost to something with a SKU and base price or an attribute that could be applied to many different item variations?
-If so, the element should probably be a modifier.
+- Does it represent a customization that might add a cost to something with a SKU and base price, or a property that could apply to many item variations?
+If so, it should probably be a modifier.